OneCraftES/OneCraft-Optimized/README.md

 [![CurseForge][img-cf]][url-cf]
 [![Modrinth][img-modrinth]][url-modrinth]

-> By downloading Fabulously Optimized, you have acknowledged the [disclaimers][url-terms].
+> By downloading OneCraft Optimized, you have acknowledged the [disclaimers][url-terms].

-We recommend and support five launchers, all of which can be used offline on 🪟 Windows, 🐧 Linux and 🍏 macOS.
+We recommend and support five launchers, all of which can be used offline on Windows, Linux and macOS.

 See this table for a comparison between the launchers: